 }

 Returning by-pointer or by-reference allows programmers to use the function call as an l-value (a value appearing on the left side of an assignment operator).
-While useful cases of the pointer version are rare, the reference version is quite useful, as we'll see in Chapter 10.
+Chapter 10 illustrates authentic uses for this feature.